bioidiap/bob.ip.flandmark/doc/guide.rst

    :options: +NORMALIZE_WHITESPACE, +ELLIPSIS

    >>> x, y, width, height = face_bbxs[0]
-   >>> from xbob.ip.flandmark import Flandmark
+   >>> from bob.ip.flandmark import Flandmark
    >>> localizer = Flandmark()
    >>> keypoints = localizer.locate(lena_gray, y, x, height, width)
    >>> keypoints
    array([[...]])

-You can use the package ``xbob.ip.draw`` to draw the rectangles and keypoints on the target image.
+You can use the package ``bob.ip.draw`` to draw the rectangles and keypoints on the target image.
 A complete script would be something like:

 .. plot:: plot/show_lena.py